 Many of these were restored by Sir Edwin Lutyens in the ‘courtyard’ style.
 He worked on the cottages in the area from the years of 1907-1913.

 He was a famous architect who was responsible for transforming many of the UK’s famous castles in the Arts and Crafts style.
 Highlights include the Lindisfarne Castle and Castle Drogo.

-Some of the other buildings to check out here is the Upper Slaughter Village Hall and also the old boys school that still has its old bell.
+Some of the other buildings to check out here are the Upper Slaughter Village Hall and also the old boy’s school that still has its old bell.

 The beauty of Upper Slaughter has not been missed on film production crews that appreciate its timeless beauty.
 Also, its secluded nature makes it a perfect spot for filming.